Pix (payment system): History and usage

 As of May 2025, Pix had accumulated over 175 million users, of which 160 million were individuals and the remainder were businesses.
 Pix is credited with the decline in the use of physical banknotes and coins in Brazil; in 2019, 43% of the population used cash, compared to just 6% in 2024, according to a Google survey.
 Pix is used by 93% of the Brazilian adult population, with 62% using it as their most frequent payment method, and it already accounted for 47% of financial transactions in Brazil by the end of 2024.
 Its adoption is widespread across all age groups, social classes, and regions.
 The transaction cost is free for individuals, and 0.33% for businesses and merchants, compared to 1.13% for debit cards and 2.34% for credit cards.

 In July 2025, the system was affected by a cyberattack on the software company C&M, which resulted in the theft of more than R$540 million (US$100 million).

 In July 2025, Nobel Prize–winning economist Paul Krugman praised Pix and suggested that with it, Brazil may have invented the "future of money" and that the Brazilian payment system is "actually achieving what cryptocurrency boosters claimed, falsely, to be able to deliver".

+Colombian President Gustavo Petro has urged the expansion of Brazil's Pix instant payment system to Colombia, framing it as a tool for financial inclusion and regional integration while reducing dependence on U.S.-controlled mechanisms like the OFAC list.
+He argued that Pix's efficiency and accessibility could strengthen Latin American autonomy, while also criticizing the use of financial sanctions as instruments of political pressure.

+August 3 of 2026, Pix launches in 8 new countries, which are Argentina, Chile, France, Paraguay, Portugal, Spain, the United States, and Uruguay.